 Having a car can be an essential asset for everyday life in Luxembourg.
-You can either purchase in the country, or import from abroad.
+It's possible to purchase within the country, purchase and import from abroad, or import a car you already own.

 Before your car is legally registered with the authorities, you will have to make quite a few trips to different locations for signatures, stamps and papers.
 There are a few administrative procedures that must be carried out with various bodies, all in a specific order: